tchajed/sys-verif-fa25/docs/notes/program-proofs/ltac.md

 `rewrite -> lem by t` causes it to succeed only if all side conditions can be proven with the tactic `t`.
 This is especially useful because if a side condition is false, the goal might become unprovable after applying the rewrite, and we want to avoid getting stuck in those situations (without realizing it).

-Unfortunately Coq actually has two `rewrite` tactics: one from the standard library and one from a library called SSReflect; the latter is what we're using because it has some other useful features, but `rewrite ... by t` is only in the standard one.
+Unfortunately Rocq actually has two `rewrite` tactics: one from the standard library and one from a library called SSReflect; the latter is what we're using because it has some other useful features, but `rewrite ... by t` is only in the standard one.
 We can use the standard rewrite with `rewrite ->`.

 ```rocq
   rewrite -> gmap_lookup_delete_ne by done.